XiaoGeNintendo/ManyNotifier/README.md

 ## Notice
 1. You need two lines in "user.txt" one is "Atcoder" to specialize the user regex and the other is "AtcoderContest" for the contests you are going to watch.
 The contest name must be the **short name** of Atcoder contests, for examples AtcoderGrandContest001 should be written as agc001.
 For example, Atcoder Regular Contest 100's domain is : `https://beta.atcoder.jp/contests/arc100/` then you should input `arc100` which is after `contests`.("AtcoderContest=arc100"). **Atcoder Notifier  doesn't work during contests (will give you 404)**
 2. ZOJ and Luogu supports Chinese name.
 Luogu's display font is changed to support Chinese.
 But as ZOJ doesn't have much Chinese names, we didn't change the display font, so there may be some error characters.
-3. In the place of test case, luogu windows show score (IOI rule).
+3. The score will be displayed at the place of test case

 # Changelog
 - Version 0.7 :Supports **Codeforces** now.
 Thanks for Mike for the wonderful Codeforces API.